KIRSTY SINCLAIR DOOTSON

 2023 ‘Celluloid Skin: Transparency, Sensitivity, and the Racialization of Film’, Materializing Transparency, Eikones, University of Basel

-2023 ‘Decolonising in Technicolor: Post-war Colour Cinema in Britain and India’, Cinema and Empire: Technologies and Practices, Paul Mellon Centre
+2023 ‘Decolonising in Technicolor: Post-war Colour Cinema in Britain and India’, Paul Mellon Centre

 2022 ‘Skin, Colour, and Sensitivity: The Racial Histories of Chromatic Cinema’, Goethe-Universität Frankfurt am Main

-2022 ‘The Complexion of the Chromolithograph: Colouring Skin in Victorian Print’, The Courtauld Institute, London
+2022 ‘The Complexion of the Chromolithograph: Colouring Skin in Victorian Print’, Graphic Arts Group, The Courtauld Institute, London

-2020 ‘The Inks of Commerce: Colour Printing in the Age of Chromolithography’, History of Art Department, University College London
+2020 ‘The Inks of Commerce: Colour Printing in the Age of Chromolithography’, University College London, History of Art Department

 Conferences and Symposia Convened